anbazhaganjr/ana-515-week-vi/README.md

 ## Project Structure

 - **storm-event-analysis.Rmd**: The main R Markdown file containing the analysis code and visualizations.
-- **merged_data.csv**: The processed and merged data file saved for further inspection and use.
+- **merged_data.csv**: The processed and merged data file is saved for further inspection and use.

 ## Analysis Steps